Generalization of Gibbs and Langevin Monte Carlo Algorithms in the Interpolation Regime: Experiments

+and substitution of $rA$ for $\mathcal{Q}$ in (\ref{experiments bound}) should result in a correct upper bound for the true labels.
+For a precise definition of $r$ see Section \ref{calibration factor}.

+In Section \ref{sec:calibration justification}, we sketch an argument that Eq. \ref{eq:kl_ration} holds as $\beta$ goes to infinity for Bayesian linear regression with quadratic loss under the assumption of a Gaussian prior.
+The main idea is that we can decompose the KL term and the area into label-dependent and label-independent parts.
+The label-dependent term remains constant, while the label-independent term grows logarithmically.
+Therefore, the ratio holds in the low-temperature limit.

-where $\mathbf{\tilde{x}}$ is the training set $\mathbf{x}$ with random labels and $\hat{L}_{01}$ the empirical 01-error.
-The calibration value $r$ is thus the smallest factor of $\Gamma _{\nu }$, for which we obtain a correct upper bound on the 01-error with random labels for all the $\beta _{k}$.
-By definition of $\Gamma _{\nu }$, replacing it by $r \Gamma _{\nu }$ is equivalent to a multiplicative shift of the temperature scale.
-It is a purely experimental finding, that our choice of $r$ leads to correct and surprisingly tight upper bounds on the test error of correctly labeled data in all cases we tried.
+In addition to having a justification for this simplified setting, we empirically found that the choice of $r$ leads to correct and surprisingly tight upper bounds on the test error of correctly labeled data in all cases we tried.
 We emphasize that our calibration procedure depends only on the training data.